Attitude Stability Unit (ASU)

 Software: Software is expected to be the critical path of the project.
 We have a lot to develop and a steep learning curve.
 The major software modules that have been identified are:

-• RT kernel task: This task will perform Navigation and Servo-control calculations.
+• RT user task: This task performs Navigation and Servo-control calculations.
 Both algorithms have been modeled and simulated.
 The Navigation algorithm seems to be performing well (from the sensor input, we can determine our attitude and velocity).
 The Servo-control algorithm is unstable.
 Convergence on our attitude goal is intermittently perturbed.
 (It converges well, then makes large deviations.)

 Flight Testing the Device